miso-lims/miso-lims/changes/add_multi_position_array.md

-Multiple positions can be selected and added samples in array.
+Multiple positions can be selected at once for adding/removing samples from the array on the Edit Array page.